Michael Flynn’s “Middle East Marshall Plan,” Explained

-The Mueller investigation is pursuing a new investigative thread related to the UAE and possible corruption that seemingly has little connection to an investigation into collusion with Russia.
-This has left many observers wondering how the Nader-UAE corruption investigation actually ties into the Russia investigation?
-But these two investigative threads may in fact be directly connected by way of the “Mideast Marshall Plan” backed by Michael Flynn.
+The Mueller investigation is pursuing investigative threads related to the UAE and possible corruption that seemingly have little connection to an investigation into collusion with Russia—but these two investigative threads may in fact be directly connected by way of the “Middle East Marshall Plan” backed by Michael Flynn.

 There has been intense speculation around a mysterious meeting in the Seychelles between representatives of the Trump administration and Russia.
 Right before Trump’s inauguration, Erik Prince, a prominent Trump backer and founder of the Blackwater private security company, met with:

 - UAE Crown Prince Mohamed Bin Zayed (MbZ)

 - George Nader, a lobbyist for the UAE who is now cooperating with the Mueller investigation, and

 - Kirill Dmitriev, the head of the Russia Direct Investment Fund (RDIF), Russia’s sovereign wealth fund.

 The Washington Post reported in March that, according to people familiar with the matter, this meeting “was an effort to establish a back channel between the incoming administration and the Kremlin.”
 The backchannel explanation certainly fits an established pattern — Jared Kushner just a month earlier had suggested one to Russia’s ambassador using their Washington embassy.
 But this explanation is difficult to comprehend for a few reasons.